xlladdins/xll/docs/Excel4MacrosA-D.md

   - > To add a command to the bottom of a submenu, use 0 for position2.

-**Tip**   In general, use menu and command names rather than numbers for arguments.
+**Tip**&nbsp;&nbsp;&nbsp;In general, use menu and command names rather than numbers for arguments.
 The numbers assigned to menus and commands change as you add and delete menus and commands.
 Using names ensures that your menu and command macro functions always refer to the correct items.

 **Example**